andya17/andya17.github.io/_pages/about.md

 permalink: /
 ---

 I am a graduate student in the Geographic Information Science and Technology (GIST) master's program at the University of Massachusetts Amherst.
 I have now finished my course requirements for the program, and I currently fulfilling the final requirement – a GIS practicum – this summer as an intern for the Massachusetts Geological Survey.
+I intend to pursue full-time employment after the conclusion of the summer internship.
 In graduate courses, I studied topics such as:
 * desktop- and web-based GIS
 * GIS programming
 * spatial analysis with vector and raster data